rwright3rd/Configuring-Active-Directory-within-Azure-VMs/README.md

 </p>
 <p>

 I then setup a new forest with my new domian.
 For this example it was "mydomain.com".
 I then created new organizational units for EMPLOYEES and ADMIN.
 Active Directory is now setup with EMPLOYEES and ADMIN organizational units.
-You can now create or adjust password/username settings and policies.
 </p>
 <br />